anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 #

-> [!NOTE]
-> - This method is direct and hands-on.
-The Attacker is manually adding their SSH key to the VM, bypassing GCP's key management mechanisms.
-> - The "Block project-wide SSH keys" option have no effect on this method.
-This is because the Attacker isn't relying on GCP to propagate or manage the SSH key.
-They're adding it directly to the ~/.ssh/authorized_keys file.
-> - Evades GCP-level logging associated with key additions, making their actions less visible in the platform's audit trails.
-> - Leaves no trace of the added key in either the Instance or Project Metadata.

 SSH (Secure Shell) has long been the de facto standard for secure remote access to UNIX-based systems.
 Traditionally, SSH relies on key-based authentication, where a user's Public Key is stored on the server, and the corresponding Private Key is held by the user.
 When the user attempts to connect, the server challenges the user to prove they have the corresponding Private Key, ensuring a secure handshake.

 However, as cloud computing evolved and infrastructure scaled to unprecedented levels, managing individual SSH keys for each user and each server became a daunting task.
 The traditional method of manually placing Public keys in the ~/.ssh/authorized_keys file of each server was no longer feasible for large-scale deployments.
 There was a need for a more scalable, centralized, and automated solution.